-Aurora, Ontario - It has been nearly 47 years since seven-year-old Cheryl Hanson disappeared, but her family says they haven't given up hope.
+Aurora, Ontario - It has been over 47 years since seven-year-old Cheryl Hanson disappeared, but her family says they haven't given up hope.

 Cheryl Hanson was 8 years old when she disappeared from Aurora, Ontario on May 31st 1974.
 She was last seen at approximately 5:30 pm after she asked her mother for permission to have a sleepover with her cousins who lived approximately 10 minutes away from her family's farm.
 Her mother initially denied the request but then let her go.
 Cheryl packed her pajamas into a brown paper bag and was seen walking down the driveway towards her cousins house.

 "At first I said no. Not tonight.
 Not today.
 She kept wanting to go and I agreed."
 Cheryl's mother said she had a "bad" feeling after Cheryl had gone and called the house to see if Cheryl had made it to the house.
 Cheryl never arrived to her cousin's house and was never seen or heard from again.